streamr-dev/streamr-specs/PROTOCOL.md

 #### UnicastMessage

-A message addressed in response to a specific request.
+A message addressed in response to a specific resend request.
 It contains a `StreamMessage` as a payload at the Message Layer level.
 The `StreamMessage` representation is also an array (nested in the `UnicastMessage` array) which is described in the [StreamMessage](#streammessage) section.

 ```
 [version, type, requestId, streamMessage]
 ```
 Example:
 ```
-[1, 1, "requestId", [...streamMessageFields]]
+[2, 1, "request-id", [...streamMessageFields]]
 ```

 Field    | Type | Description
 -------- | ---- | --------
-`requestId` | `string` | The request id to deliver the message to.
-Corresponds to the request id sent in a `ResendLastRequest`, a `ResendRangeRequest` or a `ResendFromRequest`.
 `streamMessage` | StreamMessage | The array representation of the `StreamMessage` to be delivered.
 Defined in the Message Layer.

 #### SubscribeResponse